 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small commission.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 What?!
 Travel Journal?!
 But what about my book-bound one, the type everyone in the Bullet Journal community uses?

-Well, there are no rules in Bullet Journaling so you can use any notebook you want!
+There are no rules in Bullet Journaling, so you can use any notebook you want!

 Using a travel journal is such a great hack because you can use your main book bind journal, but also add to it other inserts for things like collections or everyday journaling.